40Q/40q-cli/Readme.md

 Supported Types:
 * block: generates code for Gutenberg blocks

-Supported Templates:
+Templates are optional, if empty, it creates an example boilerplate for a Gutenberg block.
-* [empty]: creates an example boilerplate for a Gutenberg block
+For supported templates, run: `40q codegen block --help`